aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/smarttag/_index.md

 When you create a new node, you need to specify a document to which the node belongs.
 A node cannot exist without a document because it depends on the document-wide structures such as lists and styles.
 Although a node always belongs to a document, a node might or might not be a part of the document tree.

-When a node is created, it belongs to a document, but is not yet part of the document tree and [Node.getParentNode()](../../com.aspose.words/node\#getParentNode--) is null.
-To insert a node into the document, use the [CompositeNode.insertAfter(com.aspose.words.Node, com.aspose.words.Node)](../../com.aspose.words/compositenode\#insertAfter-com.aspose.words.Node--com.aspose.words.Node-) or [CompositeNode.insertBefore(com.aspose.words.Node, com.aspose.words.Node)](../../com.aspose.words/compositenode\#insertBefore-com.aspose.words.Node--com.aspose.words.Node-) methods on the parent node.
+When a node is created, it belongs to a document, but is not yet part of the document tree and [Node.getParentNode()](../../com.aspose.words/node\#getParentNode) is  null .
+To insert a node into the document, use the [CompositeNode.insertAfter(com.aspose.words.Node, com.aspose.words.Node)](../../com.aspose.words/compositenode\#insertAfter-com.aspose.words.Node--com.aspose.words.Node) or [CompositeNode.insertBefore(com.aspose.words.Node, com.aspose.words.Node)](../../com.aspose.words/compositenode\#insertBefore-com.aspose.words.Node--com.aspose.words.Node) methods on the parent node.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | doc | [DocumentBase](../../com.aspose.words/documentbase) | The owner document. |

-### accept(DocumentVisitor visitor) {#accept-com.aspose.words.DocumentVisitor-}
+### accept(DocumentVisitor visitor) {#accept-com.aspose.words.DocumentVisitor}
 ```
 public boolean accept(DocumentVisitor visitor)
 ```